Matt Terry: 2016: The X Factor

-2017: Trouble
+2017-2019: Trouble and dropped by RCA

 In 2017, Terry featured in a new version of "Súbeme la Radio", with Enrique Iglesias and Sean Paul.
 The single peaked at number 10 on the UK Singles Chart, and sold 200,000 certified units, scoring a Silver BPI certification.

 Following that, he released the first single from his debut album, "Sucker For You".
 The single peaked at 51 on the UK Singles Chart.
 A second single, a ballad called "The Thing About Love" was released afterwards.
 He performed the single on The X Factor as a guest performer.
 After the performance, he confirmed that the album would be released on 24 November 2017.
 The single peaked at 51 on the UK Singles Chart.
 Upon release, Terry's album peaked at 29 on the UK Albums Chart.
 His album is the lowest charting debut album from any The X Factor winner.

-2018–present: Leaving RCA and Madagascar

 In June 2018, Terry was dropped by RCA Records.
 The next month, he made his acting debut in the UK production of Madagascar – The Musical.
 In 2019, he returned to the Madagascar musical, portraying the role of Alex the Lion.

+2023–present: Returning music

+On 1 October 2023, Terry announced his first single in over 4 years titled "You Don't Know Nothing" available on 13 October 2023 on all platforms.
+On 9 February 2024, Terry released his new song "Ghost of me".
+His single, "His Car", was released on 22 March 2024.
+The single dealt with the singer opening up about being gay.

+Personal life

+On 22 March 2024, Terry revealed he is gay.